 - This is a transitional moment in the Liturgy.
 The Liturgy of the Word ends with the Prayers of Petition.
-We do the Sign of Peace before preparing the Altar for the Liturgy of the Eucharist. - There is a lot of latitude for this selection.
+Most Sundays we now do the Sign of Peace before preparing the Altar for the Liturgy of the Eucharist. - There is a lot of latitude for this selection.
 It can be meditative, or lively.
 Mostly it should not be ponderous or long.
 About 3 minutes maximum.
-It can pick up on a theme from the homily, or its lyrics can be Eucharistic in theme.
+It can pick up on a theme from the homily, or its lyrics can be Eucaristic in theme.
 It can be just an instrumental piece.